 Unfortunately, there’s still a lot of confusion around what they are and how they work.
 I see some very common mistakes with using them, both from creators and from users, especially in the game development and YouTube communities.

 My hope is to clear some of these misunderstandings up.

 Disclaimer: I am not a lawyer, I’m just a content creator who has found it necessary to know more about copyright law.
 This is also not an exhaustive guide by any means.

 Things with a

 0 designation are released into the public domain.
 They can be used by anyone, for anything, in any way.
 There is no need to credit the creator, they can be sold commercially, and so on.

-If you’re making something that’s going to make money in any way (including advertising or sponsorship), this is the sort of thing you’ll most likely want to use, as it’s the easiest and most straightforward to abide by.
+If you’re looking for assets for something that’s going to make money in any way (including advertising or sponsorship), this is the license you’ll want to seek out, as it’s the easiest and most straightforward to abide by.